Author - Senior Advisor on Geopolitics & Security - Speaker

 Miroslav I. Emejdi

-Author, expert on geopolitics, and speaker, as well as an alumnus of the U.S. Department of State’s International Visitor Leadership Program (IVLP).
+Author, senior advisor on geopolitics, security, and speaker, as well as an alumnus of the U.S. Department of State’s International Visitor Leadership Program (IVLP).
 He has delivered lectures to members of various institutions, including the Department of Homeland Security, the Federal Bureau of Investigation (FBI), GSG 9—Germany’s elite counter-terrorism unit—the United States Army, and both national and international intelligence agencies.
 He was also honored with a letter of recognition from General Mark A. Welsh III, United States Air Force (Ret.), four-star general and former Chief of Staff of the U.S. Air Force.

-Upcoming events:
+Previous events:

 Publications: